Andy7589/reading-notes/Reading: 01 - Learning Markdown.md

 # **What is Markdown**
 Markdown is one of many ways to edit personilize a web browser using word formats such as italics, pictures, links and something as simple as making a letter boldface.
+You can also use markdown to orginize lists or even make to-do-lists.

+For example:
+- [x] Reading 01
+- [ ] Reading 02